Quick Answer: How Long Can GLP-1 Pens Be Unrefrigerated?

 - Discard after 21 days, even if medication remains

-Key difference from Ozempic/Wegovy: Mounjaro has a shorter room-temperature window (21 days vs. 56 days).
+Key difference from Ozempic: Mounjaro has a shorter room-temperature window (21 days vs. Ozempic's 56 days).
+If you're switching from Ozempic to Mounjaro or Zepbound, this is the biggest storage change to remember.

 Zepbound (tirzepatide injection)